SaketGudimella/MarineX/README.md

   - Git (for code versioning and collaboration)

 - **Deployment:**
-  - Heroku (for hosting the application)
+  - AWS (for hosting the application)

 - **Project Management and Collaboration:**
   - GitHub (for code hosting, issue tracking, and collaboration)